Contact Us

 • Mi Esperanza Course: Cosmetology

-In March 2020, Covid19 happened, and sadly, she was let go from her job like so many people.
+In March 2020, COVID-19 emerged, and sadly, she was let go from her job, like many others.
 Jessika started working from home.
-She is grateful to support her child even during such hard times.
+She is grateful to be able to support her child even during such difficult times.
 God has provided everything her small family needs, one client at a time.

 She said about her experience with Mi Esperanza, “Mi Esperanza changed my life, and it changed me.
-I felt motivated and learned so much.
+I felt motivated and learned a great deal.
 I received an opportunity to grow.
 A dream come true!

 Stacie Rodriguez